Skip to Main Content

 Children’s Provider Readiness Funding

-The NYS Office of Mental Health, Office of Alcoholism and Substance Abuse Services, and Office of Children and Family Services have provided $3.5 million in readiness funding.
+The NYS Office of Mental Health (OMH), Office of Addiction Services and Supports (OASAS), and Office of Children and Family Services (OCFS) provided $3.5 million in readiness funding.

-These dollars are for behavioral health providers participating in the Children’s Medicaid System Transformation.
-Funding is intended to make sure that providers are ready to deliver new children’s services and bill for those services.
+These dollars were for behavioral health providers participating in the Children’s Medicaid System Transformation who met specific criteria.
+Funding was intended to make sure that providers were ready to deliver new children’s services and bill for those services.

-Readiness Funding has been broken out into five different areas:
+Readiness Funding was broken out into five different areas: